Top TVNZ OnDemand questions

 · If you’re using WiFi on a device that can be connected via cable – please test video playback with a cable.

 · If you have to use WiFi on your device – check out the signal strength – if it’s low – try watching while you’re closer to your router and make sure there aren’t too many devices connected to the WiFi.

 · If you’re watching through an internet browser (rather than an app), on a desktop/laptop - please try the ‘low’ or ‘medium’ quality settings if you’re not currently using them.

 · Make sure there is no-one in your household using all of your bandwidth.
 Simultaneous internet use on multiple devices on the same connection may result in poor video playback.

-· Make sure your internet browser and Adobe Flash Player are up to date with the latest versions.
+· Make sure your internet browser is completely up to date with the latest version.
 Try an alternative internet browser and see if you have better results.

-· If you’re watching TVNZ OnDemand through one of our apps, try closing other apps on your device to make sure TVNZ OnDemand has as much bandwidth available as possible.
+· If you’re watching TVNZ through one of our apps, try closing other apps on your device to make sure TVNZ has as much bandwidth available as possible.

 · If you’re using a desktop/laptop, please close background programs that might be sharing your connection.